prashkrans/diffmatte_image_matting/README.md

 - Tkinter (Only for linux): `sudo apt install python3-tk`
 - Tested with both NVIDIA CUDA and CPU.
 Works really well with CPU also.
 - Critical Resolution kept as 2048.
 For resolutions above 2048, more VRAM i.e. > 16GBs is required.
+- Not sure about gcc and g++ errors, if encountered use `sudo apt install build-essential`

 ### Setup:
 1. Clone the repo and move to the root dir.